-For such integrated financial companies, losses in foreign subsidiaries can be disastrous to the parent company.
+Although swap dealers would be able to evade derivatives regulation using the exemptions in HR 3283, the U.S. economy could not evade the fallout from derivatives risks taken by internationalized companies.
+As discussed above, integrated financial companies rely on global cash flows, and losses in foreign subsidiaries can be disastrous to the parent company.
 Recall that the failure of Barings Bank after over 230 years of operation was due to actions by a single rogue derivatives trader in a Singapore subsidiary of the British bank.
-Recall also that AIG was exposed to massive derivatives losses through an affiliate located in London, AIG Financial Products.
+Recall also that AIG was exposed to massive derivatives losses through an affiliate located in London, AIG Financial Products, and that almost \$40 billion of the U.S. taxpayer bailout of AIG was paid to foreign bank counterparties.
 These were obviously extreme cases, but it is clear that large American banks organized on a global basis do routinely rely on cash flows from their foreign subsidiaries, and routinely fund losses at these subsidiaries.
 For reputational reasons it can be difficult for a parent company to simply refuse to honor debts incurred at a subsidiary, even if the parent has not explicitly guaranteed subsidiary debt (as often occurs).

 This means that the stability of the U.S. financial system can certainly be affected by losses at foreign subsidiaries of U.S. banks.
 The blanket exemption from Title VII requirements would substantially increase the risk of such losses.
 It would include an exemption from any requirement for the derivatives dealer to hold margin against uncleared derivatives contracts.
 This means that foreign affiliates of a U.S. bank would be directly exposed to counterparty credit risk from the failure of counterparties who were speculating in the markets.
-Capital requirements would also be eliminated for non-bank derivatives dealers and likely weakened for bank-affiliated dealers.
-In addition, this legislation would effectively repeal the Title VII prohibition on Federal government bailouts of derivatives dealers.
+This legislation would also effectively repeal the Title VII prohibition on Federal government bailouts of derivatives dealers.
 Any such bailout could be channeled through a foreign affiliate and it would be received by the parent company.